hiteshdua1/hiteshdua1.github.io/_posts/2023-09-13-finding-factors-of-a-number-efficiently.md

 ### **Understanding the Problem**

 The simplest approach to find all factors of a number is to iterate from `1` to the number `n` and check for numbers which divide `n` without a remainder.
-However, this approach is not the most efficient.
-We can optimize it by only iterating till the square root of the number.
-This is because, for every number `x` that divides `n`, there is a corresponding number `n/x` which also divides `n`.
+This naive approach runs in \(O(n)\) time complexity.
+However, this isn't the most efficient.
+We can optimize it by only iterating till the square root of the number, thus reducing the time complexity.

 ### **Iterative Strategy: The Key to the Solution**

 The primary strategy to efficiently determine all factors is:

-1. **Iterate until the square root**: Only iterate up to the square root of the number to find factors.
+1. **Iterate until the square root**: Only iterate up to the square root of the number to find factors, reducing the time complexity.
 2. **Pair finding**: For each value `i` found that divides the number evenly, two factors are found: `i` itself and `n/i`.

 ### **Algorithmic Approach**